darleg/Physics/ClasicalMechanics/README.md

 - Kinetic Energy: The energy of motion, given by $𝐾𝐸 = \frac{1}{2}𝑚𝑣^2$.
 - Potential Energy: The energy stored in an object due to its position or configuration, such as gravitational potential energy ($𝑃𝐸=𝑚𝑔ℎ$).

+5. Work: Work is done when a force acts on an object to move it over a distance.
+It is calculated as
+𝑊
+=
+𝐹
+⋅
+𝑑
+⋅
+cos
+⁡
+(
+𝜃
+)
+, where
+𝜃
+ is the angle between the force and the direction of movement.

+6. Momentum: The product of an object's mass and velocity ( 𝑝
+=
+𝑚
+⋅
+𝑣
+).
+Conservation of momentum is a key principle, meaning that the total momentum in a closed system remains constant if no external forces act on it.

+7. Rotational Motion: Describes the motion of objects that rotate around an axis.
+It involves concepts like angular velocity, angular acceleration, and torque.

+8. Harmonic Motion: Motion that repeats itself, like the oscillation of a pendulum or a spring.
+It is characterized by periodic motion and can be described using sine and cosine functions.